davidechicco/cervical_cancer_predictions/README.md

-# Computational prediction of patients diagnosis and feature selection applied to a mesothelioma dataset
+# Computational prediction of patients diagnosis applied to a cervical cancer dataset
-Computational prediction of patients diagnosis and feature selection applied to a mesothelioma dataset
+Computational prediction of patients diagnosis applied to a cervical cancer dataset

 ## Installation
 To run the scripts, you need to have installed: